depersgroep/fannypack/hugo/content/modules/toolbar.md

 parent = "Modules"
 +++

-Toolbars use flexbox the way it's meant to be, for UI layout and not for Grid layout.
+Toolbars use flexbox the way it's meant to be, for UI layout and not for page layout.

 <div class="fp-example">
 	<div class="toolbar">